 If you’ve built too many links too fast, don’t worry.
-You shouldn’t get hit with a Penguin penalty or anything like that, assuming your links are high in quality, relevant, and aren’t rich in anchor text.
+You shouldn’t get hit with a Google penalty or anything like that, assuming your links are high in quality, relevant, and aren’t rich in anchor text.

 The only thing that might happen is that your search traffic might stay flat for a few months or maybe even dip a bit, but after three months, you should see a sharp climb in search traffic.

-If you aren’t seeing a sharp climb in search traffic, it means either the links you built aren’t high in quality or you have thin content.
+If you aren’t seeing a sharp climb in search traffic, it means either the links you built aren’t high in quality, or you have thin content.
 If it’s neither of the two, then you need to add more pages to your website and adjust how you cross-link your internal pages.